icecube/icetray-public/cmake/resources/docs/supported_platforms/osx.rst

 Xcode
 .....

-0) Besure that you want Xcode.
+0) Be sure that you want Xcode.
 The Command-Line Tools are enough for IceTray development.

 1) Download Xcode from the App Store.